AnirudhMS11/GurgaonRealEstatePrediction/README.md

   **Note**: This dataset is not included in this repository.
 Please download it directly from the Kaggle link above.

 > *The background image shown here is used only for demonstration purposes in the app UI and is not redistributed.
 Please replace it with a properly licensed image if using this project.*

+> Note: The trained model weights are not included in this repository.
+You can train train the model yourself using the provided notebook and the linked dataset.